Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 manual: https://busco.ezlab.org/

 BUSCO is a program utilized to assess the completeness of a genome assembly.
 This program makes use of the OrthoDB set of single-copy orthologous that are found in at least 90% of all the organisms in question.
 There are different datasets for various taxonomic groups (Eukaryotes, Metazoa, Bacteria, Gammaproteobacteria, etc. etc.).
 The idea is that a newly sequenced genome should contain most of these highly conserved genes.
-If your genome doesn't contain a large portion of these single-copy orthologues it may indicate that your genome is not complete.
+If your genome doesn't contain a large portion of these single-copy orthologs it may indicate that your genome is not complete.

 * BUSCO preperation